 What to do if you take too much

-Get immediate emergency medical help if you have taken too much medicine – even if there is no discomfort or signs of poisoning.
-Taking too much may lead to serious bleeding that may not stop without emergency treatment.
+Get immediate emergency medical help if you have taken too much anticoagulant medicine – even if there is no discomfort or signs of poisoning.
+Taking too much of this type of medicine may lead to serious bleeding that may not stop without emergency treatment.